arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-20-emacs-mark-ring.md

   "The list of former marks of the current buffer, most recent first.")
 ```

-By default, it keeps the last `16` positions.
-But you can customize
+By default, `mark-ring` keeps the last `16` positions.
+But you can
-this setting `mark-ring-max`.
+customize this setting `mark-ring-max`.

 As we just mentioned, there is also a global mark ring version, not
 surprisingly called `global-mark-ring`.
 Its maximum size is defined,
 guess what?, with `global-mark-ring-max`.

+A couple of legit questions are:

-A legit question is: how to feed this global mark ring?
-When a mark is
+* Is it possible to feed this global mark ring?
-pushed locally, is this also reflected in the global mark ring?
+* When a mark is pushed locally, is this also reflected in the global
+mark ring?

 The answer is [jein][jein]!
 As usual, the manual is exhaustive: